manabu-hirano/logdrive/README.md

     1521825179,348712537,518921,1952
     1521825179,348721085,518921,4096

-The above results means the pair of UNIX time in second, UNIX time in nanosecond, LBA, size of sector.
-Your results, especially UNIX time and LBA, may be different with the above results.
+Each line consists of UNIX time in second, UNIX time in nanosecond, LBA, size of sector.
+Your results, especially UNIX time and LBA, may be different to the above results.
+These write logs have identical sectors of file "true".

 ### Search with sampling

-Next, reduce the search time by using sampling technique.
-The following example creates a sampled HashDBi with sampling rate of 0.5%.
+Next, reduce search time by using sampling technique.
+The following example creates a sampled HashDB with sampling rate of 0.5%.

     [root@localhost tests]# hadoop fs -rmr /preservation-vm-1.md5-0.05
     [root@localhost tests]# hadoop jar AnalysisSystem.jar jp.ac.toyota_ct.analysis_sys.samplingIndex /preservation-vm-1.md5 /preservation-vm-1.md5-0.05 0.05